robamu/robamu.github.io/content/blog/cross-compile-rust-rpi.md

 ### GDB server started by VS Code

-Unfortunately, I have not found a way to get the debug output produced by an application when starting the GDB server with VS code.
-Feel free to investigate how this could be solved using VS Code tasks.

 You can simply select and run the `Remote Debugging With Server` configuration in VS Code.
 The result should look something like the following: